Hearing Loss Association of America Los Angeles Chapter

 It is the responsibility of the Membership Chair to keep a current list of all members and to obtain list of all current paid members of Hearing Loss Association of America from the National Organization.

 The Steering Committee is the basic decision-making body of HLAA-LA.
 This committee is comprised of a minimum of 3 but no more than 9 Chapter members who are also current members of HLAA National.
 Within these limits, the Steering Committee may increase or decrease the number of members, including for the purpose of staggering the terms of members.
-The term of office is two years.
-Elections are held yearly at the September Chapter meeting by written vote of those in attendance.
+The term of office is one year.
+Elections are held yearly at the September Chapter meeting by written vote of those paid national members.
 Votes will be tallied and announced by a person appointed by the Steering Committee President.

 The term of office starts in October following the September elections.
 Both the outgoing members and newly elected members will meet at the first Steering Committee meeting to ensure a smooth transition.